 In the past 12 months the ability to make changes to bookings online has become more and more common, with a lot of online booking tools claiming they can make changes both before and after ticketing.
-The most interesting part is post ticketing changes and it is really worth asking how these changes are actioned and in particular if the process is manual or automated.
+The most interesting part is post ticketing changes and it is worth asking how these changes are actioned and if the process is manual or automated.
 Find out about Post Ticketing Changes.

 You may wonder why this matters.
 Well, a manual process means that when you change a booking online, the booking is then sent to a queue to wait for a travel consultant to action it.
 This may not seem like a big deal, but if it’s an urgent change, it can be.
 Perhaps it may impact your travel plans.
 It also can result in additional rules being applied by your Travel Management Company (TMC) around when bookings can be changed AND how much you are charged to make changes.
 Conversely, an automated process, will change the booking immediately, without any consultant intervention.
-The traveller is able to make a change independently, from wherever in the world they are and at any time of day
+The traveller can make a change independently, from wherever in the world they are and at any time of day.

 3. Hold live inventory

-- approving travel, and
+- approving travel

 - viewing itineraries